GoogleCloudPlatform/compute-image-tools/daisy/README.md

 Vars are a user-provided set of key-value pairs.
 Vars are used in string substitutions in the rest of the workflow config using the syntax `${key}`.
 Vars can be hardcoded into the workflow config or passed via the commandline.
-Vars passed via the commandline will override the hardcoded Vars.
+Vars passed via the commandline will override Vars hardcoded into the Daisy config.

 Vars can be either a simple key:value pairing or with the following fields:
 + Value: (string) value of the variable
 + Description: (string) description of the variable
 + Required: (bool) whether this variable is required to be non empty

+A few restrictions on Vars:
+* It is best practice to keep vars as lowercase to differentiate them from [Autovars](#autovars).
+Furthermore, var key collisions with autovar keys will cause unexpected results.
+* Vars cannot be used to set other vars' keys or values.
+Attempting to do so will cause unexpected results.

 In this example `var1` is an optional variable with an empty string as the default value, `var2` is an example of an optional variable with a default